MicrosoftDocs/linux/docs/packages.md

 # Linux Software Repository for Microsoft Products

-Microsoft builds and supports a variety of software products for Linux systems and makes them available via Linux packaging clients (apt, dnf, yum, etc) hosted on the Linux software repository for Microsoft products (https://packages.microsoft.com) service.
+Microsoft builds and supports a variety of software products for Linux systems and makes them available via Linux packaging clients (apt, dnf, yum, etc) hosted on the Linux software repository for Microsoft products (https://packages.microsoft.com).

-This guide outlines the configuration steps for adding a repository on your Linux system, so that you can then install and upgrade Microsoft Linux software using your distribution's standard package management tools.
+This guide outlines the configuration steps for downloading the Linux software repository for Microsoft products (https://packages.microsoft.com) to your Linux system, so that you can then install and upgrade Microsoft software that is built for Linux using your distribution's standard package management tools.

-## How to install Microsoft software using the Linux Packages Repository
+## How to install Microsoft software packages using the Linux Repository

 Each Microsoft product may require a slightly different installation process.
-See the associated product documentation for installing on Linux.
-A few of the Microsoft products with Linux versions supported for install using the Linux Packages Repository (package.microsoft.com) service include:
+See the associated Microsoft product documentation for installing on Linux.
+A few of the Microsoft products with Linux versions supported for install using the Linux Repository (package.microsoft.com) include:

 - [.NET on Linux](/dotnet/core/install/linux)
 - [PowerShell on Linux](/powershell/scripting/install/installing-powershell-on-linux)